 What to do there: Badaling is the closest part of the Great Wall of China to Beijing.
 Naturally, this makes it the most popular part for tourists, but it has great infrastructure.
 If you don’t want to hike on the wall, you can enjoy a cable car ride instead.
 Mutianyu is a little further from Badaling and is as beautifully restored as Badaling but you won’t have to face as many crowds.
 There are cable cars there too, should you want to see the Great Wall in as easy a manner as possible!
 Other sections like Huanghua Cheng and Jiankou are reachable from Beijing too.

 #5 – Tiananmen Square – Possibly one of the most important places to visit in Beijing

 Why it’s awesome: Tiananmen Square is rather infamous for the famous tank photo and the protests of 1989 when many people lost their lives.
 However, nowadays this huge square is one of the most popular gathering places in the capital, in part due to its huge size.
 There’s space for over a million people here!
 It’s a Beijing must-see, and the square is centred around the Monument to the People’s Heroes.
 It’s also where you’ll find the mausoleum of the former Chinese leader, Mao Zedong.

 What to do there: Tiananmen Square is one of the best places in Beijing to spend some time just relaxing and people watching.
 At the northern end of the square is the Forbidden City, while it’s also flanked by the Imperial Ancestral Temple, and Zhongshang Park to the left.
 Take a guided tour of the square to learn more about its history and the significance of the monuments in and around one of the best-known landmarks in Beijing!
-If you’re an early bird, head to the flag-raising event between 7.20 and 7.40 in the morning.
+Stay in a hostel nearby so that you can head to the flag-raising event between 7.20 and 7.40 in the morning.
 It’s certainly a spectacle!

 #6 – The World Park